“I am proud of the honor I have done my sire’s memory.”

 Caroline: Questions die on Caroline’s lips.
 So too does the search for meaning.
 There are many lessons to be found in the elder’s tale, but she’s no longer certain that was the purpose.

 GM: Fatimah assumes her knees before a sarcophagus.
 She tenderly strokes her hands along its surface.

-“Sharif’s ashes lie here still.
+“Sharif’s bones lie here still.
 I gathered them from his palace.
 Here, in what many name the second greatest mausoleum in the world, I have made his eternal resting place.”

 Caroline: The image of the elder kneeling before her sire’s sarcophagus leaves Caroline lightheaded.